-This beauty in eastern Washington is a resort and with area, activities to boot.
+This beauty in eastern Washington is a resort and with activities to boot.
 All RV sites at Spokane RV Resort come with full utility hookups, and there’s even big rig specific sites with extra-large patios.
-The restrooms and showers are spick and span and the laundromat host several washers and dryers, so you don’t have to worry about waiting in line.
+The restrooms and showers are spic and span and the laundromat host several washers and dryers, so you don’t have to worry about waiting in line.
 You have a large rec hall with exercise equipment and even a dance floor.
 If your rig is looking dingy, have it washed and waxed onsite while you’re out enjoying the area.

-It’ll be hard to leave the park with the free nine-hole mini golf course; the bocce call area and two dog runs but the local area is full of fun as well.
+It’ll be hard to leave the park with the free nine-hole mini golf course, the bocce call area, and two dog runs but the local area is full of fun as well.
 For starters, the park is right next to a beautiful 18-hole golf course.
 We recommend you visit Spokane to view the meticulously groomed Manito Park, take a hike on the Centennial Trail or check out Riverside State Park.

 Icicle River RV Park: Leavenworth